AzureAD/AzureADAssessment/README.md

 ```

 ### I want to use a service principal identity to run the assessment instead of a user identity
 If you prefer to use your own app registration (service principal) for automation purposes, you may connect using your own ClientId and Certificate like the example below.
-Your app registration should include Directory.Read.All and Policy.Read.All permissions to MS Graph for a complete assessment.
-Once added, ensure you have completed admin consent on the service principal for those application permissions.
+Your app registration should include Directory.Read.All, Policy.Read.All, and AuditLog.Read.All application permissions to MS Graph for a complete assessment.
+Once added, ensure you have completed admin consent on the service principal for those permissions.
 ```PowerShell
 ## Connect using Service Principal identity with app permissions.
 Connect-AADAssessment -ClientId <ClientId> -ClientCertificate (Get-Item 'Cert:\CurrentUser\My\<Thumbprint>') -TenantId <TenantId>